Feeling Lost? How to Find Yourself Again in 17 Ways

 3. Be curious and not judgmental

-For example, instead of thinking, “Why did I mess this up?”
-I asked myself, “What can I learn from this experience?”
-This helped me understand my feelings better without getting caught up in a blame game.
+Instead of asking yourself, “Why did I mess this up?”
+“What can I learn from this experience?”
+I questioned.
+I was able to better understand my emotions without getting lost in a blame game because of this.

 4. Spend time in nature